-A US researcher has pinpointed a molecule which may control how acupuncture relieves pain.
+A US researcher has pinpointed a molecule that may control how acupuncture relieves pain.

 In the latest research, a team performed a thirty-minute acupuncture session at a pressure point in the knee of mice that had discomfort in one paw.
-The results showed that the levels of Adenosine in the tissue near the needle point was twenty-four times greater than before.
-Then using a drug which extends the effects of Adenosine, it was discovered that the benefits of the acupuncture session lasted three times longer.
+The results showed that the levels of Adenosine in the tissue near the needlepoint were twenty-four times greater than before.
+Then using a drug that extends the effects of Adenosine, it was discovered that the benefits of the acupuncture session lasted three times longer.

 He goes on to say that it is interesting that scientists have found an alteration in the tissue levels of Adenosine, which helps to explain some of the modulatory effects of acupuncture on pain perception.